What Does Divorce Mean

 - Regard Australia as your home and intend to live in Australia indefinitely

-- Are an Australian citizen by birth, descent or by grant of Australian citizenship
+- Are an Australian citizen by birth, descent, or by the grant of Australian citizenship

 - Ordinarily live in Australia and have done so for 12 months before filing for divorce.